Peripheral Neuropathy Nutrition

 Good nutrition is often the first line of defense to avoid many diseases, including peripheral neuropathy.
 The best way to prevent peripheral neuropathy is to carefully manage any medical condition that puts you at risk.
 That means controlling your blood sugar level if you have diabetes or talking to your doctor about safe and effective treatments if you think you may have a problem with alcohol.
 Whether or not you have a medical condition, eat a healthy diet rich in fruits, vegetables, whole grains and lean protein.
 Keep a food diary so you are aware of what you’re eating and to make sure you get all the nutrients you need each day to stay as healthy as possible.

-Disclaimer: Please check with your doctor before beginning any diet or supplement regimens.
+Disclaimer: Please check with your doctor before beginning any diet or supplement regimen.

 Click below to learn more: